 What kinds of legal roles does Securities and Exchange Commission hire for?

-Securities and Exchange Commission's current openings are concentrated in General Practice, Litigation, and Securities Law.
+Securities and Exchange Commission's current openings are concentrated in General Practice and Litigation.
 We base this summary only on roles that are live on LegalAlphabet right now, so it reflects current hiring rather than generic employer copy.

 Where is Securities and Exchange Commission hiring legal professionals?

-Current openings on LegalAlphabet are concentrated in Washington, District of Columbia, United States, Los Angeles, California, United States, and Denver, Colorado, United States.
+Current openings on LegalAlphabet are concentrated in Washington, District of Columbia, United States, San Francisco, California, United States, and Denver, Colorado, United States.
 If you are targeting a specific market, scan the open roles section first because location mix can change as new jobs are posted.

 Are remote or hybrid legal roles available at Securities and Exchange Commission?